CALL FOR ABSTRACTS &

 All submissions will be reviewed by industry members and assessed by the Program Committee using the following criteria:

-July 2026: Presenters notified outcome of their submission and successful authors must register by asset deadline
+August 2026: Presenters notified outcome of their submission and successful authors must register by asset deadline

-August 2026: Official conference program released
+End-August 2026: Official conference program released